-To become a Medicaid-approved hospice agency, the Medicaid agency requires a hospice agency to provide documentation that it is Medicare, Title XVIII-certified by the Department of Health (DOH) as a hospice agency and meet the requirements in:
+To become a Medicaid-approved hospice agency, HCA requires a hospice agency to provide documentation that it is Medicare, Title XVIII-certified by the Department of Health (DOH) as a hospice agency and meet the requirements in:

 - Chapter 182-551 WAC Subchapter I, Hospice Services. - Chapter 182-502 WAC, Administration of Medical Programs-Providers. - Title XVIII Medicare Program.